 If something doesn't like it or doesn't fit, it simply goes back.
-This saves you the trip to the overcrowded shops and prices are easier to compare online.
+You save yourself the trip to the overcrowded shops and prices are easier to compare online.
 But is online shopping really more sustainable?
-So much should be said in advance: online shopping has advantages and disadvantages for people and the environment.
-But there are also some tips on how you can reduce your own online shopping carbon footprint to a minimum - without having to forego the convenient shopping experience.
+So much should be said in advance: Online shopping has advantages and disadvantages for people and Environment.
+But there are also some tips on how you can reduce your own online shopping CO2 balance to a minimum - without having to forego the convenient shopping experience.

 Is online shopping sustainable?

-The returns in particular leave a large carbon footprint and have a significant impact on the environment.
-Regardless of whether the products do not fit, do not meet expectations or intentionally several sizes were ordered.
-At the same time, more and more retailers are offering free returns to online buyers.
-While this speaks for good customer service, it also contributes to the increase in returns.
-And thus leads to an additional environmental impact that goes beyond normal production and shipping.
+Especially the returns leave a big one CO2Footprint and have a significant impact on the environment.
+It does not matter whether the products do not fit, do not meet expectations or were intentionally ordered in several sizes.
+At the same time, more and more retailers are offering free returns to online shoppers.
+While this speaks in favor of good customer service, it also contributes to the increase in returns.
+And thus leads to additional environmental pollution that goes beyond the usual production and shipping.